ayshajamjam/trigram-model-nlp/README.md

 Write the method smoothed_trigram_probability(self, trigram) which uses linear interpolation between the raw trigram, unigram, and bigram probabilities (see lecture for how to compute this).
 Set the interpolation parameters to lambda1 = lambda2 = lambda3 = 1/3.
 Use the raw probability methods defined before.

 ## Part 5 - Computing Sentence Probability
 Write the method sentence_logprob(sentence), which returns the log probability of an entire sequence (see lecture how to compute this).
-Use the get_ngrams function to compute trigrams and the smoothed_trigram_probabilitymethod to obtain probabilities.
+Use the get_ngrams function to compute trigrams and the smoothed_trigram_probability method to obtain probabilities.
 Convert each probability into logspace using math.log2

 Then, instead of multiplying probabilities, add the log probabilities.
 Regular probabilities would quickly become too small, leading to numeric issues, so we typically work with log probabilities instead.